MAD-FiS/resmon-monitor/README.md

 #For developers

+You have to clone this repository.
+Then you cna work with it and develop the application.
+If you want to run it for testing, it needs to create script `install-monitor.sh` with the newest version of code.
+You can use for it scripts in a way which is described below.

+## Scripts
 You can run some scripts to make your developing process faster and more comfortable.
 All scripts can be executed in this way:
 ```bash